History of the oil industry in Saudi Arabia

-Saudi Arabian oil was first discovered by the Americans in commercial quantities at Dammam oil well No. 7 in 1938 in what is now modern day Dhahran.
+Saudi Arabian oil was first discovered by the Americans and British in commercial quantities at Dammam oil well No. 7 in 1938 in what is now modern day Dhahran.

 Background

 On January 15, 1902, Ibn Saud took Riyadh from the Rashid tribe.
 In 1913, his forces captured the province of al-Hasa from the Ottoman Turks.
 In 1922, he completed his conquest of the Nejd, and in 1925, he conquered the Hijaz.
 In 1932, the Kingdom of Saudi Arabia was proclaimed with Ibn Saud as king.
 Without stability in the region, the search for oil would have been difficult, as evidenced by early oil exploration in neighbouring countries such as Yemen and Oman.

 Prior to 1938, there were three main factors that triggered the search for oil in Arabia: